johnwesterman/illumio_core/README.md

 vi /etc/hosts
 ```

-## Install the PCE and UI software via RPM:
+## Install the PCE and UI software.

 Illumio Core uses bzip2.
 This will insure it is installed for use.
 ```